VoidVampire/TaskUnity/README.md

-# TaskUnity - A Content Management App
+# TaskUnity - A Project Management App

 TaskUnity is a full-stack task management application built using Express.js, MongoDB, Tailwind CSS, and Bun.
 This project was developed as part of the Full Stack Developer Internship at [Bharat Intern](https://www.linkedin.com/company/bharat-intern/).